 17. NO SUCH THING – John Mayer

-John Mayer’s first hit “No Such Thing” was popular in the summer of 2002 when I had a milestone high school reunion and, as a result, this song had special meaning for me.
+The first in what would be a long string of hits for talented singer-songwriter and guitarist John Mayer, “No Such Thing” was popular in the summer of 2002 when I had a milestone high school reunion and, as a result, this song had special meaning for me.
 I so identified with the lyrics “I never lived the dreams of the prom kings and the drama queens.
 I’d like to think the best of me is still hiding up my sleeve.”

 16. HOLIDAY – Green Day